TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 second argument.

-Python's default :data:`sys.meta_path` has three meta path finders, one that knows how to import built-in modules, one that knows how to import frozen modules, and one that knows how to import modules from an :term:`import path` (i.e. the :term:`path based finder`).
+Python's default :data:`sys.meta_path` has three meta path finders, one that knows how to agiza built-in modules, one that knows how to agiza frozen modules, and one that knows how to agiza modules kutoka an :term:`agiza path` (i.e. the :term:`path based finder`).

 .. versionchanged:: 3.4
    The :meth:`~importlib.abc.MetaPathFinder.find_spec` method of meta path finders replaced :meth:`~importlib.abc.MetaPathFinder.find_module`, which is now deprecated.
-While it will continue to work without change, the import machinery will try it only if the finder does not implement ``find_spec()``.
+While it will continue to work without change, the agiza machinery will try it only if the finder does not implement ``find_spec()``.

 Loading
 =======

-If and when a module spec is found, the import machinery will use it (and the loader it contains) when loading the module.
+If and when a module spec is found, the agiza machinery will use it (and the loader it contains) when loading the module.
 Here is an approximation of what happens during the loading portion of import::